yvyletkov/google-photos-exif/README.md

    a.
 Look for a corresponding sidecar JSON metadata file (see the section below for more on this) and if found, read the `photoTakenTime` field

    b.
-Copy the media file to the output directory
+Update the file modification date to the `photoTakenTime` found in the JSON metadata

    c.
-Update the file modification date to the `photoTakenTime` found in the JSON metadata

-   d.
 If the file supports EXIF (e.g. JPEG images), read the EXIF metadata and write the `DateTimeOriginal` field if it does not already have a value in this field

-   e.
-If an error occurs whilst processing the file, copy it to the directory specified in the `errorDir` argument, so that it can be inspected manually or removed

 3. Display a summary of work completed